 He does take occasionally backward steps.
-However.
-As time goes on, and faces top-grade pressure fighters such as Canelo or a fighter just as big as him.
+However, as time goes on, and faces top-grade pressure fighters such as Canelo or a fighter just as big as him.
 I feel more holes will start to open up.
-As he still gets hit and gets caught up in unnecessary firefights at times.
+He still gets hit and gets caught up in unnecessary firefights at times.

 Right now he is getting away with it due to his size and power against lesser opponents.
 But if we don’t see more diversification against top opponents with his movement backward, he might end up with a disappointing result.

 Overall I can understand why people enjoy watching David Benavidez, as he simply comes to fight!